Medical questions & health advice by board certified doctors

 "I forgot my prescription medication at home.
-Can my U.S. doctor send my prescription to a foreign pharmacy?
+Can my U.S. doctor send my prescription to a foreign pharmacy?"

 I can?t believe I forgot my medication at home.
 I?m going to be here for two weeks, is there a way to have my prescription refilled in a different country?

 You could then use this letter to go see a doctor in the country where you are staying who might be willing to write a prescription for you for the medication you need, as long the the indications and dosing are spelled out clearly by your doctor back home so that there is no confusion.
 If you are in a country that doesn't require a prescription, make sure you confer carefully with the local pharmacist to make sure that you are getting the right medication - brands and doses are not always the same around the world.
 Please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.